 MCT oil, while considered generally beneficial, can cause potential side effects.

-• Gastrointestinal Issues – I’ve noticed that consuming too much can sometimes lead to stomach discomfort.
+- Gastrointestinal Issues – I’ve noticed that consuming too much can sometimes lead to stomach discomfort.
 Common issues may include diarrhoea, cramping, and nausea.
 MCT oil’s effects are stronger when you take supplements suddenly or in excessive amounts.
-Always start with a very low amount.
+These side effects are usually temporary and may result from the oil affecting gut bacteria, so start with small amounts to avoid any potential problems.

 In small amounts, MCT oil is generally safe.
 Moderation and gradual introduction are key to minimising any possible side effects.